Hiten2404/Virtual-Garden/README.md

 4. **Learn More**
    Visit pages like `plant_info.html` or explore individual plant pages in the `plants/` folder to get additional details.

-⚠️ Note: Backend functionality using PHP (`getPlantInfo.php`) requires separate hosting and may not function on GitHub Pages.

 📦 3D Models
 🧱 The required 3D plant models are now included within the project repository under the /models directory.
 No external download is needed.